apache/fury-site/docs/guide/python/configuration.md

   will not read or create that leaf value.
 The default is a fixed `128 MiB` for all root input forms.
 Set a positive byte value for trusted payloads that legitimately need a larger or smaller gate.
+- `max_unbacked_container_items` limits collection elements and map entries whose repeated read bodies do not consume proportional input during one root deserialization.
+The default is `8192`;
+  zero is a strict limit.

 These limits do not change `strict`, `policy`, dynamic loading, unknown-class handling, or schema-evolution semantics.